Tiffany Young: 2017–present: Departure from SM Entertainment and solo career

 Lips on Lips debuted at number nine on Billboards Heatseekers Albums chart and number thirty on the Independent Albums chart, with 1,000 copies downloaded and 380,000 on-demand audio streams.
 The EP also peaked at number eight at the Gaon Album Chart, and was certified Platinum in South Korea a week after its release.
 She promoted the EP through her Lips on Lips Mini Showcase Tour, which spanned eight dates around North America in March 2019.
-She won Best Solo Breakout at the 2019 iHeartRadio Music Awards, becoming the first female Korean artist to win an iHeartradio Music Award.
+She won Best Solo Breakout at the 2019 iHeartRadio Music Awards, becoming the first female Korean artist to win an iHeartRadio Music Award.

 Young released a new single, "Magnetic Moon", on August 2, coinciding with her Open Hearts Eve concert in Seoul on the next day, as well as another concert in Bangkok on August 17.
 Subsequently, she embarked on the Magnetic Moon Tour from October to November 2019, which covered eighteen tour stops in North America.

 On February 16, 2021, Young was cast as Roxie Hart in the South-Korean production of the Broadway musical Chicago.
 To win the role, Young participated in an open audition from which only 22 actors were selected from over a thousand applicants.
 Young stated that she dreamed of being a musical actress and that Roxie is one of the top three roles she wanted to play.

 On June 29, 2021, it was announced that Young would be making her acting debut in a supporting role in JTBC's Reborn Rich television series.

 In December 2022, Young signed an exclusive contract with Sublime.
-In February 2023, Young held a fanmeeting "Forever Wishing" in Thailand.
+In February 2023, Young held a fan-meeting "Forever Wishing" in Thailand.

+On April 2, 2026, Young signed an exclusive contract with the Korean branch of Pacific Music Group and prepared her 10th anniversary solo debut album and activities.
+On April 24, Young announced through her social media channels she would release a new single titled "Summer's Not Over" on May 8 to commemorate the tenth anniversary of her solo debut.
+On August 20, she released Edge of Calm, her first studio album, and will do an Asian tour in September.

+Personal life

+On December 13, 2025, Young and South Korean actor Byun Yo-han publicly confirmed their relationship.
+Byun's agency, Team Hope, said that the two were dating seriously with marriage in mind.
+Young also addressed the relationship in a handwritten letter on Instagram.
+The couple reportedly became close after co-starring in the 2024 Disney+ drama Uncle Samsik.

+On February 27, 2026, it was reported that Young and Byun had legally registered their marriage.
+According to an official statement released the same day, the couple completed their marriage registration privately and planned to hold a small, intimate wedding ceremony at a later date.